cmu-delphi/delphi-epidata/docs/api/date_formats.md

 ## Epiweeks

 Epiweeks (Epidemiological Weeks) use the [U.S. CDC definition](https://ndc.services.cdc.gov/wp-content/uploads/MMWR_week_overview.pdf).
-That is, the first epiweek each year is the week, starting on a Sunday, containing January 4.
+That is, the first epiweek each year is the week, starting on a Sunday, that contains January 4.

 **Format:** `YYYYWW`
 *   `YYYY`: Four-digit year